-You can't go to Salvador, a major city located on a pensinsula on Bahia's coast, without spending time in the old city of colorful colonial buildings, cobblestoned streets and a sense of history clustered around the Largo do Pelourinho, also known as Praça José de Alencar.
+You can't go to Salvador, a major city located on a peninsula on Bahia's coast, without spending time in the old city of colorful colonial buildings, cobblestoned streets, and a sense of history clustered around the Largo do Pelourinho, also known as Praça José de Alencar.
 This part of Salvador is known as Pelourinho, the city within a city.
-(Read more about Salvador, Bahia in Exploring Brazil's Northeast.

 Easily walkable, Pelo has something to see along every street, including churches, cafes, restaurants, shops and the pastel-hued buildings.
 Police patrol the area to ensure safety.

 - Air: International and domestic flights fly to and from Salvador's airport about 30 km from the city center.
 Check flights from your area.